lm-sys/RouteLLM/README.md

 ## Routers

-Out of the box, RouteLLM supports the following routers trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair:
+Out of the box, RouteLLM supports 4 routers trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair.

-- `random`: Randomly routes to either model.
+For most use-cases, **we recommend the `matrix_factorization` router** as we have evaluated it to be very strong and lightweight.

+The full list of routers:
-- `sw_ranking`: Uses Elo calculations for routing, weighted according to the similarity of the prompt to the preference data.
+1. `sw_ranking`: Uses a weighted Elo calculation for routing, where each vote is weighted according to how similar it is to the user's prompt.
-- `bert`: Uses a BERT classifier trained on the preference data.
+2. `bert`: Uses a BERT classifier trained on the preference data.
-- `causal_llm`: Uses a LLM-based classifier tuned on the preference data.
+3. `causal_llm`: Uses a LLM-based classifier tuned on the preference data.
-- `matrix_factorization`: Uses a matrix factorization model trained on the preference data.
+4. `matrix_factorization`: Uses a matrix factorization model trained on the preference data.
+5. `random`: Randomly routes to either model.

+While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well (see Section 4.4 of our paper).

 For the full details of how these routers were trained, please refer to our paper.

-While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well (see Section 4.4 of our paper).

 ## Configuration